anaseto/gruid/README.md

-# gruid: a cross-platform library for grid-based applications
+# gruid: a cross-platform library for grid-based user interfaces

 The **gruid** *module* contains packages for building grid-based applications in Go.
 The library abstracts rendering and input for different platforms.
 The